 Macular Degeneration Treatment in Fort Myers, Naples, Cape Coral & Bonita Springs

 Macular degeneration is a common aging process that occurs in nearly every person who reaches 100 years of age.
-Macular Degeneration affects the macula portion of the retina, which is located in the very back of your eye and is responsible for sharp central vision such as that needed to focus on reading or driving.
+Macular Degeneration affects the macula portion of the retina, which is located in the very back of your eye and is responsible for sharp central vision, such as that needed to focus on reading or driving.

-(Click to View)How Does the Eye Work?
+(Click to View)How Macular Degeneration Affects the Retina

 How Is Macular Degeneration Treated?